LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

     <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/conv_tester_start1.png">

 2. Select the skill to which to route the conversation.
-You can do this in one of two ways:
+You do this in one of two ways:

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/conv_tester_start2.png">